 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Private Room: Have your own room, subject to availability, for a supplemental cost of $525.
-After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.